Soichi Terada

 Soichi Terada (寺田 創一, Terada Sōichi) is a Japanese electronic music composer, best known for his work in the Ape Escape video game series.
 He started producing music in 1989 as well as remixing singers such as Nami Shimada.
 He and fellow producer Shinichiro Yokota formed Far East Recording in 1990, releasing various albums and singles.
-In 1999, after releasing Sumo Jungle, he was given an opportunity to compose for Ape Escape.
+After releasing the album Sumo Jungle in 1996, he composed the soundtrack for Ape Escape in 1999.

 In 2014, "The Far East Transcripts" EP was released, sparking interest in Terada's work.
 A year after, the album Sounds from the Far East was released, which led to him touring and creating more music.

 Biography

 Early life and career

 Terada was born on March 19, 1965, in Tokyo, Japan, playing the electronic organ when he was younger.
 He majored in computer science and electronic organ at the University of Electro-Communications.
 In 1987, he traveled to New York City as a part of a three-piece band and "fell in love with the city and its distinctive sound."
 When he returned to Tokyo, he started producing house music and trying to emulate the city's style, sending demos to labels like Sleeping Bag Records but with no avail.
 That same year, Terada met Shinichiro Yokota at a Vestax DJ Contest, where Terada introduced Yokota to house music synthesizers and letting him use his instruments.

 In 1989, he produced the song "Sun Shower" for singer Nami Shimada, which was remixed by Larry Levan and Mark Kamins.
 A year after, he and Yokota formed the label Far East Recording after Terada graduated university, releasing their first album called Far East Recording in 1992.

 In 1997, he composed for the Japanese drama Psychometrer Eiji alongside Chuei Yoshikawa and DJ Krush.